the1lab/1lab/src/Cat/Diagram/Idempotent.lagda.md

 # Idempotents

-An **idempotent** is the categorical generation of projections, in the sense of linear algebra.
+**Idempotents** are the categorical generalisation of projections, in the sense of linear algebra.
 Formally, an idempotent $e : A \to A$ is a map with $e \circ e = e$.
 Keeping in line with the view that an idempotent is like a projection, we can ask _what_ it projects onto: We would then have some subobject $F$ of fixed elements, and a decomposition of $e$ as

 $$
 X \to F \mono X